joelek/atlas/readme.md

 Database mangement software is implemented using either an embedded architecture or a client/server architecture.
 Embedded management software is, just as the name suggests, embedded in the application in contrast to separate from the application in the client/server architecture.

-While the client/server architecture enables the database to be shared by multiple applications which is inherently more scalable, the architecture does come with a set of drawbacks.
+While the client/server architecture enables the database to be shared by multiple applications, the architecture does come with a set of drawbacks.
 Since the database is shared, all applications must be updated whenever the structure of the database changes in a significant way.
 Conversely, the database must be updated whenever either of the applications change in a significant way.
 These problems are exacerbated for distributed applications and for applications with separate environments for its different development stages.

 For management software using the client/server architecture, the interconnectedness can act as a limiting factor on the development of a single application in the system.
-For complex systems, there is also the issue of not knowing which applications use which parts of the data, often resulting in data being kept around just in case some application might still use it.
+For complex systems, there is also the issue of not knowing which applications use which parts of the data, often resulting in data being kept around in case some application still uses it.

 Embedded management software provides mitigation for these issues at the trade-off of only allowing the database to be used by a single application.
 The database may be tightly integrated which reduces the risk of unforseen errors.
-It may also be updated as needed as the requirements of the application change and does not depend on an external dependency in the form of the database server, often running on another machine, providing the application with the database.
+It may also be updated as needed as the requirements of the application change.

+Applications using embedded management software also benefit from not depending on an external dependency to provide the application with the database.
+Since there is no external dependency, the risk of unforseen errors is minimized.

 The future of the Internet will be built on decentralized and distributed applications that require robust embedded database software.
 Atlas is a lightweight embedded database manager that enables the development of robust, database-driven applications.
 It provides advanced type inference and compile-time type checking through the TypeScript compiler.

 ## Overview

 Atlas is initialized by creating a context for the database using `atlas.createContext()`.
-The context is subsequently used to define all database entities and the way in which they relate to each other.
+The context is subsequently used to define all database entities and the way in which they connect to each other.

 ```ts
 import * as atlas from "@joelek/atlas";